alexwkleung/Iris/README.md

 # change directory to native module
 cd fs-mod

+# if you are planning to build a universal binary, you must have the native module for both x64 and arm64

 # execute one of the build commands below:

 # build native module for your platform (automatic)